 - List every potential hazard tied to those steps.

-In pursuit of zero accidents, zero defects and zero failures, the Japanese Institute of Plant Maintenance (JIPM) developed its Total Productive Maintenance (TPM) concept.
+In pursuit of zero accidents, zero defects, and zero failures, the Japanese Institute of Plant Maintenance (JIPM) developed its Total Productive Maintenance (TPM) concept.
 Because lubrication is critical to ensuring safe, effective food and beverage production, TPM is an effective strategy for covering all the bases of plant management to reduce risk.
 A plan should address HACCP, and all employees should understand processes.

-While developing a training and staying compliant with FSMA might seem overwhelming, it begins by listing every step in the manufacturing process.
+While developing a training program and staying compliant with FSMA might seem overwhelming, it begins by listing every step in the manufacturing process.
 Assemble the team, refer to a plant diagram, outline every step in the production process, and then break down those steps into machines and specific components that require lubrication.

 While doing so, keep in mind what “hazard” means in the food processing arena as it relates to food-grade lubricants.
 Any situation that could compromise the integrity of a food product or ingredient is considered a potential hazard.
 By including a range of individuals involved in manufacturing processes, more intelligence about potential hazards can be compiled and reviewed.